Summary: Word Count 3983

 The steady thrum of wood pulling through water suddenly grew stronger as the sturgeon nose canoe I landed in picked up speed.
-My compadre rowed for his life as I stood upon the canoe and watched the Belgun and his warriors become swallowed by the night.
+The sound of good solid wood reverberated as my feet struck the canoe’s rails.
+I found my balance with a few wavering attempts at standing.
+My compadre rowed for his life as I stood upon the canoe and watched the Belgian and his warriors become swallowed by the night.

-“Get down before you tip us over you idiot.”
-Came the growl of my trusted sidekick Sunday.
+“Get down before you tip us over you idiot,” Came the growl of my trusted sidekick and ally Sunday.
 I cursed at his need to ruin my amazing standing exit before finding my seat and grabbing an oar to help pull through the water.
 The trek home would be long and arduous, but I would not be coming home alone.